Orange-OpenSource/hurl/README.md

 ## Options

-Options that exist in curl have exactly the same semantic.
+Options that exist in curl have exactly the same semantics.

 Options specified on the command line are defined for every Hurl file's entry.